Graham-Rush/Website/README.md

 # Website
-This will be my personal website
+This will be my personal wbsite.
+I will create it using Rstudio